rust-lang/rfcs/text/0000-command-ergonomics.md

     ///
     /// `has_problem()` will return `false` until one of the setters
-    /// is used to store an actual problem. fn new_empty() -> Self { }
+    /// is used to store an actual problem.
+    //
+    // This is a name for the `Default` impl, and not essential,
+    // although it's conventional in Rust to provide it. fn new_empty() -> Self { }

     // If we keep ExitStatusError